apache/doris/docs/en/docs/sql-manual/sql-functions/string-functions/split_part.md

 `VARCHAR split party (VARCHAR content, VARCHAR delimiter, INT field)`

-Returns the specified partition (counting from the beginning) by splitting the string according to the partitioner.
+Returns the specified partition by splitting the string according to the delimiter.
+If field is positive, counting from the beginning of content,  otherwise from the ending.

 ### example